 My research development of Australian CRP theory advocate for practices that pedagogically validate a child’s cultural intelligences as important resources in teaching and learning.
 Findings from educators is that children are more likely to meaningfully engage in learning when their identities belong, and their socio-cultural context is invoked.
 Therefore, educators must cultivate authentic relationships that position students, parents and Elders as co-designers toward effective and culturally responsive learning

 ECA: Finally, is there a single important idea that you hope people will take away from your keynote presentation at the ECA National Conference?

 LIR: We live in a time of change and ‘super diversity’.
 How can we help to create a better world?
 Working for everyone to feel included can be achieved by teaching to and through (learners) cultural strengths, and intellectual capabilities.
-I look forward to seeing you all at the conference.
-Please say hi.

 Professor Lester-Irabinna Rigney was a presenter at the 2019 ECA National Conference in Hobart 25-28 September.

 by Melinda G. Miller

 All children have a right to experience a sense of belonging in early childhood settings.
 A sense of belonging ensures that children see their culture, identity and language reflected in their daily program.
 As parents/carers and educators, it is important to understand the critical role you play in supporting the attitudes and behaviours that demonstrate respect for diversity and difference.